Using SD memory cards for GoPro cameras can be very confusing as each camera has different specs and different compatibility requirements.

 |1080||60 / 30 / 24||45 Mbps||47.40||94.81||189.62|

-Right now the best way to edit HEVC footage from the GoPro Hero 6 is to edit with Proxies in Premiere.
+The best way to edit HEVC footage from the GoPro Hero6 with a computer that is not compatible is to edit with Proxies in Premiere.
 Upon importing HEVC into Premiere, it will prompt you to install a codec.
-While playback will be a nightmare on old computers, you can create proxies that streamlines the process.
+While playback will be a nightmare on old computers, you can create proxies that streamline the process.
 Check out that guide in the link.